Moraine Airpark

 Moraine Airpark is a public-use airport situated in the city of Moraine, Ohio, United States.
 4 mi southwest of the city of Dayton in Montgomery County.

 The airpark is the first home base of the National Waco Club.
-It is also home to a chapter of the Experimental Aircraft Association, which holds Young Eagles Days where young pilots are taken for airplane rides.
+It is also home to a chapter of the Experimental Aircraft Association,EAA Chapter 48 which was established in 1959 which holds Young Eagles Days where young pilots are taken for airplane rides.

 The airport holds an annual fly-in in May.

 History

 The airport is on the site where the Wright Brothers tested seaplanes in 1907.
 The current airport is adjacent to the river the brothers used, which no longer houses the former seaplane base.

-The Airpark originally was called South Dayton Airport which was originally located on Stroop Rd and Lamme Rd in from 1941-1954.
-It's moved to its current location in 1955 and has been open to the public for the last 68 years (2023).
+In 1944, Berlin Neff, a recently discharged glider pilot and aerial photography enthusiast, purchased the site and began improving it.
+By late October 1949, the 37 acre airport had three 1,800 ft grass runways, five t-hangars and a fishing pond.

+It began to grow in the mid-1950s after pilots displaced by the closing of South Dayton Airport began relocating to the airport.
+(Note: The original South Dayton Airport opened in December 1941 and closed in July 1954 after being sold for residential development.)
+By late February 1956, it had expanded to 160 acre and construction on an administration building and hangars had been announced.

+The airport was flooded in 1959, destroying over 70 airplanes.
+A levee to protect an area that included the airport was proposed the following year.

+By early July 1969, the city was considering purchasing the airport.
+Then, in November 1970, five months after it purchased 34 acre of land, the airport announced it was seeking a $50,000 state grant to extend the runway to 4,000 ft.

+By mid May 1972, the facility had been renamed Montgomery County–Moraine Airport Airpark.

+In 1976, the airport manager, Harold Johnson, was elected mayor of Moraine.
+(Note: Johnson was known for flying a Waco UMF-3 at airshows where he would pretend to be the Red Baron.)

+A fire in late May 1985 destroyed a barn containing seven vintage airplanes that belonged to the airport manager.

+The airport received a state grant in May 1988 to extend a taxiway.

+The city was considering building an additional access road to the airport in October 1995.
+However, it required demolishing a local resident's garage.

-In 2015, Ohio Governor John Kasich was accidentally flown to Dayton International Airport even though arrangements were made to fly him to the Moraine Airpark.
-Agents scrambled from Moraine to International to accommodate the mixup.
+In 2015, Governor John Kasich was accidentally flown to Dayton International Airport even though arrangements were made to fly him to the Moraine Airpark.

 In 2016, the airport was a stop for a light aircraft powered exclusively by biofuel.
 The pilots, a father and son duo, were flying across the United states in the aircraft.